AlibabaCloudDocs/slb/intl.en-US/Pricing/Billing method.md

     Internet traffic is the outbound \(downstream\) traffic.
 Inbound \(upstream\) traffic is not charged.

 -   Traffic fees are billed on an hourly basis.
-If your period of usage is less than one hour, then the bill is rounded up to one hour.
+If your period of usage is less than one hour, the bill is rounded up to one hour.

     If the price on the purchase page of the console is different from the price listed in the following table, take the price on the purchase page as the standard.